Ferlab-Ste-Justine/terracd/README.md

 I'll get the following runtime error with terracd:

 ```
-panic: Aborting as forbidden operation is about to be performed on protected resource "module.filemon.local_file.file"
+Aborting as forbidden operation is about to be performed on protected resource "module.filemon.local_file.file"
 ```

 # Missing Functionality

 The following functionality is planned, but not yet implemented:
   - Support for fluentd logger
-  - Support for running a terraform plan on branches whose name follow a given pattern